 The museum was opened in May 2002.
 It is divided into two categories, geological and zoological.
 The geological part focuses on the formation of Iceland, the major rock types and minerals.
 The zoological part focuses (with few exceptions) on Icelandic mammals, birds, fish and invertebrates.

-From August 1st 2010, the museum is open for visitors every day except Sundays
+The museum is open for visitors every day except Sundays

 and entrance is free of charge.
 Guidance for groups should preferably be reserved in advance